Kiryushin-Andrey/TicketToRide/README.md

 The game is hosted at https://ticket-to-ride.onrender.com.
 Check out my writings on what I've learned in this project here - https://medium.com/@kiryushin.andrey.

+The included set of game maps has been generated using the https://gitlab.com/CHfCGS/osm-tickettoride/-/tree/main project.